 Since none of the prototype photos of the Enosburg Falls implement dealer structure showed any signage, I was on my own when it came to making up appropriate signs.

 After looking over what signage I could find (through a variety of internet searches), some common patterns emerged.
-For one thing, there was a large sign over the larger doors - in fact my prototype has a remnant of such of sign (such through earlier posts in this series of posts).
+For one thing, there was a large sign over the larger doors - in fact my prototype has a remnant of such of sign (search through earlier posts in this series of posts).

 So it was a simple matter to create an appropriate sign in PhotoShop (above).